xcat2/confluent-docs/docs/advanced_topics/collective.md

 # nodegroupattrib rack1 collective.manager=mgt1
 ```

-# Restoring a missing collective member by repeating the invite process
+## Restoring a missing collective member by repeating the invite process

 At any point, the invite process can be repeated for a member as if it were joining new, and it will replace the stale entry.

-# Limitations
+## Limitations

+!!! note
-Note that currently most functions are enabled to be identical across a collective,
+    Currently most functions are enabled to be identical across a collective,
     however /networking and /discovery apis are currently distinct per collective member.
 This means
     that nodediscover commands and automatic discovery activity must be directly managed on the respective
     collective member.

 Also note that all members of a collective must be running the same version of confluent and pyghmi.